antononcube/RakuForPrediction-blog/Articles/Doing-Data-Science-with-Raku.md

 ### How to read it?

-There are two ways to read this document:
+There are three ways to read this document:

 - Just look (or maybe, download) the mind map in the next section.
 - Just browse or read the summary list in the next section and skim over the rest of the sections.